alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 set of people who reshare and promote anything supporting their views on AGI.
 Listen, I appreciate the support, but I haven't done anything yet!
 Chill.

-The time it took me to navigate my career change was much less than the time I spent writing puzzles last year.
-So what did I fill the void with in its place?
+The time it took me to navigate my career change was much less than the time I've spent on puzzle writing in the past.
+I expected to fill that void with more blog writing, but that's not what happened.
+So what filled the void in its place?

-...Video games.
+Video games.
 It was video games.
-Pardon me, while I go into a quick review:
+A quick review of some of them:

+## Hi-Fi Rush

-* Hi-Fi Rush starts slow but gets great once you unlock all the battle mechanics.
-It's colorful and joyous, filled with fantastic set pieces.
+Hi-Fi Rush starts simple but gets great once you unlock all the battle mechanics and get into the rhythm based flow.
+It's very colorful, never takes itself that seriously, and is filled with fantastic set pieces.

+## Islands of Insight

-* Islands of Insight is...fine?
-It pitched itself as a puzzle-based MMO, where its highlight is a huge set of handmade Nikoli logic puzzles in an explorable world.
+Islands of Insight is...fine?
+It pitched itself as a puzzle-based MMO, where the highlight is a huge set of handmade Nikoli logic puzzles in an explorable world.
-The puzzles are good, but the game is poorly optimized, the social MMO aspects are pretty minimal, and there's a huge pile of skill trees that feels like it's just there to encourage higher engagement, rather than being more fun.
-I am down on a lot of the game, but the puzzles are great.
+The puzzles are good, but the game is poorly optimized, the social MMO aspects are pretty minimal, and the huge skill tree and unlockables feel like they're just there to encourage higher engagement, rather than being more fun.
+The puzzles are great, the rest is just sorta there.
+If you like puzzles, I had a lot of fun with those.

+## Undertale Yellow

-* Undertale Yellow is a fantastic fan game, that's been in development for 7 years and comes out feeling like a canon entry made by Toby Fox.
-I have small nitpicks about the lack of variety in pacifist boss strategies, but the overall package works.
-I would have gladly paid money for this, but it's free, if you liked Undertale check it out.
+Undertale Yellow is a fantastic fan game, that's been in development for 7 years and comes out feeling like a canon entry made by Toby Fox.
+I have small nitpicks about the plot and lack of variety in pacifist boss strategies, but the overall package works.
+I would have gladly paid money for this, but it's free.
+If you liked Undertale check it out.

+## Hades 1

-* Hades 2 came out, which was a great excuse to play Hades 1.
-I bought Hades 1 three years ago and never installed it.
-I got around to playing it and pushed up to Epilogue, all weapon aspects, and 21 heat before setting it down.
+I bought the first Hades three years ago and never installed it.
+When Hades 2 went into early access, it was a great excuse to play the first one.
+I pushed up to
+Epilogue, all weapon aspects, and 21 heat before setting it down.
 At some point, it does get easy to fall into the builds you know are overpowered, but that's the fate of every roguelike.
 What Hades 1 does well is make you feel overpowered when you get a good run going - and then killing you regardless if you don't respect the bosses enough.
-The part I don't like is how grindy the story progression gets by the end, but most players will not reach that point.
+I don't like how grindy the story progression gets by the end, where you're just waiting for a character to provide a dialogue option, but most players will not reach that point.

+## Incremental Games

-* Incremental games were a mistake, do not recommend.
+Incremental games were a mistake, do not recommend.
 If you're unfamiliar with the genre, *Cookie Clicker* is the prototypical example.
 You start with a small number of resources, then achieve exponentially larger resources through increasingly complicated progression and